EberlyODL/phys010sjv11/newton_s_laws_of_motion.md

 >
 > _$F= ma$.
 The force which is moving an object equals the mass of the object times its acceleration._

 Acceleration measures the change in velocity per unit of time.
-We denote change using the $\Delta$ symbol which means the difference between the end and beginning.
+Remember: change is written using the $\Delta$ symbol which means the difference between the end and beginning.

 $a = \frac{\Delta v}{\Delta t}$